( Disponible en anglais seulement )

 - Extension of the deadline to provide annual statements to active members and persons receiving pensions by 60 days for all plans required to provide such statements between March 30 and December 29, 2020.

-- For collectively bargained multi-employer plans, extension of the deadline to prepare termination of active membership statements for plans with a March 30, 2020, deadline, by 30 days.
+- For collectively bargained multi-employer plans, a 30-day extension of the deadline to prepare termination of active membership statements for plans with a March 30, 2020 deadline.
 For all other plans, the prescribed timelines for preparation of such statements has not been extended but plan administrators may apply to BCFSA for an extension.

 - Extension of the due date for all plans required to file annual information returns and financial statements between March 30 and December 29, 2020, by 60 days.